rustyconover/radio-scanner-analyzer/readme.md

 series so other programs can build models and predict it.

-Ideally these models would be a part of ensemble of models to perform anonomly detection.
-There is likely a baseline of activity that occurrs on all of these channels, detecting deviations from that baseline may signal events of interest are occurring.
+Ideally these models would be a part of ensemble of models to perform anomaly detection.
+There is likely a baseline of activity that occurs on all of these channels, detecting deviations from that baseline may signal events of interest are occurring.

 # Code